jijiang0329/jijiang0329/README.md

 - ⚡ Fun fact: ...
 -->
-🔭 I’m currently working on Tech Elevator as a student 🌱 I’m currently learning how to become a good web developer 👯 I’m looking to collaborate on any suggestion on how to start a career in tech 🤔 I’m looking for help with more and fun projects!
+🔭 I’m currently working on Tech Elevator as a student 🌱 I’m currently learning how to become a good software developer 👯 I’m looking to collaborate on more and fun projects 🤔 I’m looking for help with any suggestion on how to start a career in tech!
 💬 Ask me about ......(not so sure)
 📫 How to reach me: jacqueline0329@hotmail.com
 😄 Pronouns: she/her/hers